 Maintaining the heat pump is vital to avoid extensive damage to your system.
 Hence, examine your heat pump for any ice accumulation around it or parts like frozen blades.

 Besides, clean the outdoor coils of your heater regularly, ensuring no dirt and grime find a way to the heat pump, affecting its efficiency.

-If you struggle with any of the mentioned maintenance tips, consider getting your heating system serviced by reaching out to Centraire Heating & Air Conditioning for quality heating maintenance services in Twin Cities, MN, and Surrounding Areas.
+If you struggle with any of the mentioned maintenance tips, consider getting your heating system serviced by reaching out to Centraire Heating & Air Conditioning for quality heating maintenance services in Edina, and Surrounding Areas.
 Our skilled professionals are always at your service for all kinds of heating, filtration, and plumbing needs.
 For any further queries, contact us at (952) 900-7212.